10 Procurement Priorities for 2022

 The other fundamental role for procurement that will come under challenge in 2022 is cost management.
 Many professionals have never experienced inflation running at around 7% overall as it will be in early 2022 – and it will be much higher in certain spend areas.
 Resisting supplier demands for price increases has been relatively easy through the years of very low inflation, but it will be harder in 2022.
 That is going to test negotiation skills, and drive the need to look analytically at your BATNA (best alternative to a negotiated agreement) y to prepare for those potentially tough sessions with suppliers who are demanding 10%, 20%,or even greater price increases.

-But, where price increases are inevitable, there are other approaches that can help organisations preserve value.
+But, where price increases are inevitable, there are other approaches that can help organizations preserve value.
 Procurement can work with internal stakeholders to implement demand management measures.
 That might be as simple as extending the life of equipment or repairing rather than buying new.
-Or it might mean putting controls and “gates” in place to manage expenditure more tightly in areas such as consulting services, temporary labour or business travel.
+Or it might mean putting controls and “gates” in place to manage expenditure more tightly in areas such as consulting services, temporary labor or business travel.
 In all cases, Procurement will need to work with other internal stakeholders to make such initiatives successful.